crip-node/crip-web/README.md

 ##### deps
 Type: `string` or `array`

-Sting or array of tasks to be executed and completed on src globs change.
+String or array of tasks to be executed and completed on src globs change.

 ##### base
 Type: `string`